calithameridi/corevus/hardware/corevus-g/corevus-g-alpha-users-guide.md

 - The board contains nine fan ports.
 Two (F0, F1) are four-pin while the remaining seven (F2-F8) are two-pin.
 The first six (F0-F5) ports can be switched between 24V and 12V using jumpers, while the last three (F6-F8) are 24V only.
 - There are four endstop ports (E0-E3) plus an additional inductive probe port (E4, defective, see errata below).
 - There are six thermistor ports, all have 4.7kΩ pullup resistors.
 I have had good results directly connecting PT1000 sensors to them.
 - The Pi Zero dock and USB hub is designed to mount and expose the connections on a Pi Zero or Zero 2, such as running the USB port into a hub.
+A dummy splice board is provided that exposes the upstream port of the hub as USB-C.

 ## Errata
 - Endstop port E4 (inductive probe) is not electrically connected to the microcontroller.